SadraDan/Python-Calculator/README.md

 # Python-Calculator
-A simple calculator for simple calculations \n
+A simple calculator for simple calculations

 #geeksforgeeks.org